meglecz/mkLTG/README.md

 ### Arguments and options

- - **in**: Name of the input file containing the sequences to be assigned.
-Can be fasta or tsv format (tab separated file with a column titled sequence); Compulsory
+ - **in**: Name of the input fasta file containing the sequences to be assigned.
+Compulsory
  - **blast_db**: name of the blast database;  Compulsory
  - **taxonomy**: TSV file with the following tab separated columns: taxid, parent_taxid, taxlevel, taxname, merged_taxid, taxlevel_index;  Either taxonomy or ncbitax_dir is compulsory
  - **ncbitax_dir**: Directory of ncbi taxonomy dmp files (downloaded from https://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/) Only necessary if no **taxonomy** file is provided.
 The taxonomy file is automatically created from the dmp files and cen be used if all sequences have NCBI taxIDs;  Either taxonomy or ncbitax_dir is compulsory